by Robert Wilkinson

 We'll finish the clips of his early career with Donovan at the Newport Folk Festival in 1965 doing "The War Drags On," "The Ballad of the Crystal Man," and "Colors," the latter with Joan Baez.

 To dig where his head was at during those years, here's a 1966 Donovan Interview.

 We now move into his psychedelic era, beginning with a French Pop Festival performance in 1966 of his awesome and spell binding "Season Of The Witch."
-The video isn't that great, but it's the only clip I could find of him performing it.
+(The video isn't that great.)

 Here's an extremely psychedelic performance with the cameras providing a sense of altered reality!
 For your memories of another time, "Mellow Yellow."